HDR Complaints and Grievances Guide

 If you are thinking about making a complaint, it is probably not going to be the best day of your life.
 However, it need not be the worst day either.
 This guide will provide you with some basic principles and suggestions that can make lodging a complaint a much simpler, less emotionally taxing experience.

-If your complaint deals with research misconduct, then you need to refer to the Graduate Researchers and Research Misconduct webpage, for advice and contacts.
+If your complaint is about a possible breach of the University’s Code of Conduct for Research Rule (CCR) or a research misconduct matter, then you need to refer to the Research Related Complaints webpage for advice and contacts.

 This Guide does not relate to criminal matters, which should always be reported to the NSW Police.